 Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

-Without a doubt, when it comes to high-end shavers that make me dig a bit deeper into my pockets, my experience is they perform better than low and mid-price range shavers (mostly).
+Without a doubt, when it comes to high-end shavers that make me dig a bit deeper into my pockets, my experience is that they perform better than low and mid-price range shavers (mostly).

 The Philips S9000 Prestige follows this trend of higher performance (for a rotary-style shaver) that is top of the range within the Philips lineup.
 Obviously, it comes at a cost!